MoteCHaDlab/Code_Skillz/README.md

 DataExploration folder: code on initial data exploration using base R and tidyverse

 DataViz: code on different data visualizations and plotting.
-Initial code includes a notebook on barplots.
+Initial code includes a notebook on barplots and ggplot basics

 ### Updates Log